TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment/README.md

 ```
 Test the GraphQL service by using the postman test file [graphql.postman_collection.json](graphql.postman_collection.json).

-You can also easilly create the GraphQL service from scratch with a few clicks.
-In `TIBCO Flogo® Enterprise`, create a new app, e.g., `my_equipment_gql`, choose creating `From GraphQL Schema`, and `browse and upload` the file [`metadata.gql`](contract-metadata/metadata.gql).
+With a few clicks, you can also easily create the GraphQL service from scratch.
+In `TIBCO Flogo® Enterprise`, create a new app, e.g., `my_equipment_gql`, choose creating `From GraphQL Schema`, and `browse and upload` the file [`metadata.gql`](contract-metadata/metadata.gql), which is generated previously by `make package`.

 This should create 6 Flogo flows based on the chaincode transactions defined in the `metadata`.
-You can then edit each flow by adding an activity `fabclient/Fabric Request`, and configure it to call the corresponding `equipment` transactions, and map the result to the `Return` activity.
+You can then edit each flow by adding an activity `fabclient/Fabric Request`, and configure it to call the corresponding `equipment` transactions, and map the chaincode response to the `Return` activity.

-Once you complete the same model as that in the sample `equipment_gql.json`, you can export, build and test it similarly.
+Once you complete the same model as that in the sample `equipment_gql.json`, you can export, build and test it as described in the previous section.
 Note that the default service port is `7879`, although you can make it configurable by defining an `app property` for it.

-## Cleanup the marble-app fabric network
+## Cleanup the sample fabric network
 After you are done testing, you can stop and cleanup the Fabric sample `first-network` as follows:
 ```
 cd $GOPATH//src/github.com/hyperledger/fabric-samples/first-network